-• Name: Address: EPA ID #: groundwater media, subject to RCRA Corrective Action (e.g., from Solid Wast relevant/significant information on known and reasonably suspected releases to the ia, subject to RCRA Corrective Action (e.g., from Solid Waste Management Units ted Units (RU), and Areas of Concern (AOC)), been considered in this EI determination?
-If yes - check here and continue with #2 below.
-If no - re-evaluate existing data, or if data are not available skip to #6 and enter"IN" (more information needed) status code.
+1. Has all available relevant/significant information on known and reasonably suspected releases to the groundwater media, subject to RCRA Corrective Action (e.g., from Solid Waste Management Units (SWMU), Regulated Units (RU), and Areas of Concern (AOC)), been considered in this EI determination?

+Х If yes - check here and continue with #2 below. · If no - re-evaluate existing data, or · if data are not available skip to #6 and enter"IN" (more information waadad) status aada